Table of Contents

 - What is the prognosis (outlook) for ringworm?

 What is the treatment for ringworm?
-Are there home remedies?
+Are there home remedies for ringworm?

 Home remedies cannot cure ringworm.
 To cure ringworm, it is necessary to take antifungal medications.
 Ringworm can be treated topically (with external applications) or systemically (for example, with oral medications):